dcastares/dcastares.github.io/_posts/2022-08-19-Redirecting-to-another-page-in-Unity-WebGL.md

 When you are working to publish your app in other platforms than WebGL, or using old versions of Unity, you can just call <a href="https://docs.unity3d.com/ScriptReference/Application.OpenURL.html" target="_blank">Application.OpenUrl</a> and get there.

+This changed lately because 99% of the people (that's a lot) wanted to open a new tab, so according to Unity's documentation:

-This changed lately, according to Unity's documentation: <i>WebGL: From version 2019.4.25f1, 2020.3.5f1, 2021.1.2f1, and 2021.2.0a11, Application.OpenURL opens url in a new browser tab.
+<i>WebGL: From version 2019.4.25f1, 2020.3.5f1, 2021.1.2f1, and 2021.2.0a11, Application.OpenURL opens url in a new browser tab.
 In previous versions, Application.OpenURL opens url in the same browser tab, which terminates the running Unity application.</i>

 So from now on, Application.OpenUrl will open the url in a new tab, with an ugly warning from the browser saying a popup was blocked (but that is another story).